zgutterm/IBMThink2019/3-OpenShiftDeployment/README.md

 ## Deploy the Catalog Service

 Use the Fabric8 Maven Plug-in to build a container image for the Spring Boot application and create the required resources on OpenShift.

-Navigate to the `review4/catalog-service` folder and invoke the fabric8:deploy Maven goal, from the `openshift` Maven profile:
+1. Navigate to the `review4/catalog-service` folder and invoke the `fabric8:deploy` Maven goal, enabling the `openshift` Maven profile:

 ```sh
 [student@workstation catalog-service]$ mvn -Popenshift fabric8:deploy